Jojo Rabbit: Production design

 Vincent, who lived in New Zealand, was flabbergasted to be offered the role of the film's production designer, but he had read the script when it was still unproduced and already had some ideas for the set design.
-He stayed in the Czech Republic for some time to get a feel for European architecture, and took to locals who told generational stories about World War II in order to depict wartime Europe authentically, whilst giving aesthetic touches to symbolize the joy Jojo's character feels about Nazi Germany.
+He stayed in the Czech Republic for some time to get a feel for European architecture, and took to locals who told generational stories about World War II in order to depict wartime Europe authentically, while giving aesthetic touches to symbolize the joy Jojo's character feels about Nazi Germany.
 Vincent recalled that the interaction with locals was easier than one might think because they see their Nazi history as something it is important to remember, not cover up.
 He also said that he thinks the locals might have even felt sad when the set decorations were torn away, since his team had "transformed the village back into its former glory days, when it was a beautifully unsullied town."
 Mălaimare commented that the practice in the Czech Republic of being very cautious about installing air conditioners and antennas on historical buildings – things that would have ruined the historical look of the film – allowed for a 360-degree set without having to remove much other than cars and street signs.
 Helping the research were military advisors and specialists; Filip Stiebitz was officially credited as one.

-The fully handcrafted set design for the Betzler's house, a Baroque stone cottage filmed at a 7,000 sqft Barrandov Studios soundstage, is characterized by elegant details, such as thick door frames, windows recessed deeply into the stone walls, a wood-paneled hallway, and a curved staircase.
+The fully handcrafted set design for the Betzlers' house, a Baroque stone cottage filmed at a 7,000 sqft Barrandov Studios soundstage, is characterized by elegant details, such as thick door frames, windows recessed deeply into the stone walls, a wood-paneled hallway, and a curved staircase.
 Broadly, it features Art Deco architecture popular in the 1930s.
 Victorian architecture and a muted color palette were used for Inge's bedroom in order to provide a neutral space in which Jojo and Elsa could bond.
 According to Vincent's research, Inge's bedroom being in the attic is historically accurate, because certain families in World War II had new types of insulation replacing the method of pitched roofs, meaning they could build rooms up to the attic.
 This makes Elsa's hideout "obvious, but not-so-obvious".
 It is conceptualized that the Betzlers are a middle-class family, wealthy enough to own a two-floored, three-bedroom house.
 With a more modernized interior, another notion is also formed that the house was at some point renovated.
 Creating the house was said to be the trickiest thing throughout the film's production design.
 To not make it claustrophobic, the house was given an open layout plan, "and one with viewing portals through to other spaces so that you never felt like you were going to individual little sets.
 We wanted you to feel you were journeying through a proper house."
 The house was built on a stage to allow for adequate space to film using a multi-camera setup.